kerhbal/JavaLearning/README.md

 This repository contains several projects I created during the study of Java.

-## ChessGame.java
+## ChessGame.java & ChessGameObjectOriented
 A chess game of two players.
+ChessGameObjectOriented is the OO version.

 Once 5 pieces of same player construct a continuous line, that player wins.
 ```